 <ESMA_QUESTION_DLT_24>

-In presence of a real DLT application regulators should examine it under the light of the existing regulatory framework.
+In the case of a real DLT application, regulators should examine it under the light of the existing regulatory framework.
 To regulate in advance on the basis of vague ephemeral discussions about DLT would be problematic and might stifle innovation.
 Notice that the necessity for ad-hoc regulation is not evident yet, and there has not been a motivated explicit request for it.

 <ESMA_QUESTION_DLT_24>